 Keeping Telstra customers better informed about network outages

-We have made a number of improvements to our Service Status Page to help our customers when you’re searching online for information about outages.
+We have made a number of improvements to our Service Status Page to help our customers when you’re searching online for information about network outages.

-When you operate large and complex networks like ours, from time to time there will be service interruptions, or outages as they’re sometimes known.
-These outages are generally caused by a loss of power in parts of our network, builders or construction companies cutting one of our cables, equipment failure and extreme weather such as storms, cyclones and floods.
+When you operate large and complex networks like ours, from time to time there will be service interruptions or outages as they’re sometimes known.
+These network outages are generally caused by a loss of power in parts of our network, builders or construction companies cutting one of our cables, equipment failure and extreme weather such as storms, cyclones and floods.

 When something does go wrong, our teams do everything they can to restore our customers’ services as quickly as possible.
 Indeed, the majority of network issues are fixed in under four hours and many much quicker than this.